-Is a manual car better than an automatic car in India
+Is manual or automatic car better in India?

-The question 'which car is better automatic or manual in India' is in the minds of most new car buyers in India.
-We will compare manual vs automatic cars advantages and disadvantages here to make it easier for you to decide which car to buy automatic or manual in India.
+The question 'which car is better automatic or manual in India?' is in the minds of most new car buyers in India.
+We will compare manual vs automatic car pros and cons here to make it easier for you to decide which car to buy, automatic or manual in India.

 Why automatic cars were not popular in India all this while is mainly because of the fear of low mileage with automatic cars.
 But the latest automatic cars in India have newer types of automatic gears like AMT transmission, Dual clutch transmission and CVT transmission: all car automatic gear types explained in detail further down on this page.

 The fuel economy of new generation automatic cars are as good as, if not better than manual transmission cars.
 The regular automatic cars have Torque Converter type automatic gear transmission which does have a slightly lesser mileage.
 We will explain these different kinds of automatic gear transmissions for cars below and explain the advantages and disadvantages of each of these auto gear types for cars.

 Manual vs Automatic transmission pros and cons

 In India the manual gear stick shift model cars are cheaper than the automatic versions of the same model cars.
 A few years ago this difference between the price of Manual and Automatic cars in India was more than a lakh of Rupees, but now the price difference between Automatic and Manual versions of the same model cars have come down drastically, especially for the new types of Automatic cars known as AMT or Automated Manual Transmission.